aggelospot/2D-Platformer-2/README.md

   Animations for enemies/player

-  Invanurability for 1 second when the player takes damage
+  Invanurability for 1 second when the player takes damage.

 More complex mechanics might be added depending on how difficult it will be for the algorith to beat the game